mustafaer/twitter-default-following-tab/README.md

 - **🔄 Automatic Tab Switching** - Opens the "Following" tab by default instead of "For You" algorithmic feed
 - **✨ Seamless Transition** - Invisible switching - you never see the "For You" content flash
 - **🧠 Smart Content Detection** - Intelligently waits for tweets to actually load before displaying
+- **👤 Respects User Choice** - If you manually click "For You" tab, the extension won't interfere
 - **⚡ Adaptive Performance** - Fast on fiber/5G networks (~150ms), patient on slow 3G connections
 - **🌍 Language Independent** - Works with any Twitter language setting (English, Spanish, Japanese, etc.)
 - **🔒 Zero Permissions Required** - No data collection, no tracking, completely private and secure ([Privacy Policy](PRIVACY_POLICY.md))